Thijs-Desjardijn/chess_engine/README.md

 ```bash
 uv run main.py
 ```
 This will start a game against the engine with you playing as white.
-The engine uses **UCI format** (e2e4 for moving and e7e8q for promotions e.g.).
+The program uses **UCI format** (e2e4 for moving and e7e8q for promotions e.g.).